 What of the creationists?
 In our opinion, most of them fall into the Fellowship of Stupid category — misguided but harmless, except that they are wasting their lives on an absurdity.
 Some, however, clearly fall into the Power Cult category.
 Here, as you know, is where we place the neo-theocrats at the Discovery Institute’s Center for Science and Culture (a/k/a the Discoveroids).
 See: Enemies of the Enlightenment, and then see The Infinite Evil of Creationism.

 We don’t think the Discoveroids are a Death Cult, however.
 If their leaders were suicidal, they would have extinguished themselves long ago.
-Instead, like the leaders of other irrational movements that seek political power — e.g., environmentalism and Marxism, they shrug off their failures, fire up their followers, and continue their struggle for mastery.
+Instead, like the leaders of other irrational movements that seek political power — e.g., Marxism, they shrug off their failures, fire up their followers, and continue their struggle for mastery.